akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 }
 {% endhighlight %}

-And now it should be a good time to look at what this wierd-looking `DefaultTreeDrawingConfig.configureTreeView` thing really is:
+And now it should be a good time to look at what this weird-looking `DefaultTreeDrawingConfig.configureTreeView` thing really is:

 {% highlight swift %}
 /// Provides default tree drawing configuration